Liverpool Cathedral: Bells

 The Bartlett bells are hung in a circle around the bourdon bell "Great George".
-At 14.5 LT, Great George is the third most massive bell in the British Isles.
-(Only the 16.5 LT "Great Paul" of St Paul's Cathedral in London, and the 2012 Olympic Bell (22.91 tonnes) are heavier.)
-However, as the ringing mechanism of "Great Paul" is currently broken (and has been for several years), and the Olympic bell is never rung, Great George is currently the largest ringing bell in the British Isles.
+At 14.5 LT, Great George is the third most massive bell in the British Isles; only the 16.5 LT "Great Paul" of St Paul's Cathedral in London, and the 2012 Olympic Bell (22.91 tonnes) are heavier.
+However, as the Olympic bell is never rung, Great George is currently the second largest working bell in the British Isles.
 Great George, cast by Taylors of Loughborough and named in memory of George V, is hung in a pendant position and is sounded by means of a counterbalanced clapper.